tomaj/hermes/README.md

 $emitter->emit(new Message('type1', ['c' => 'd'], Dispatcher::DEFAULT_PRIORITY + 10));
 ```

-Few details:
+Key points about priorities:
- - you can use priority constants from `Dispatcher` class, but you can also use any number
+- Use priority constants from the `Dispatcher` class or any numeric value
- - high number priority queue messages will be handled first
+- Higher numbers indicate higher priority
- - in `Dispatcher::handle()` method you can provide an array of queue names and create a worker that will handle only one or multiple selected queues
+- You can pass an array of queue names to `Dispatcher::handle()` to create workers that process specific queues

-## Graceful shutdown
+## Graceful Shutdown

-Hermes worker can be gracefully stopped.
+Hermes workers can be gracefully stopped without losing messages.

-If implementation of `Tomaj\Hermes\Shutdoown\ShutdownInteface` is provided when initiating `Dispatcher`, Hermes will check `ShutdwnInterface::shouldShutdown()` after each processed message.
-If it returns `true`, Hermes will shutdown _(notice is logged)_.
+When you provide an implementation of `Tomaj\Hermes\Shutdown\ShutdownInterface` to the `Dispatcher`, Hermes checks `ShutdownInterface::shouldShutdown()` after each message.
+If it returns `true`, the worker shuts down cleanly.

-**WARNING:** relaunch is not provided by this library, and it should be handled by process controller you use to keep Hermes running _(e.g. launchd, daemontools, supervisord, etc.)_.
+**Important:** Hermes handles shutdown, but automatic restart must be managed by your process controller (e.g., supervisord, systemd, or Docker).

-Currently, two methods are implemented.
+Two shutdown implementations are available:

 ### SharedFileShutdown

-Shutdown initiated by touching predefined file.
+Trigger shutdown by creating or touching a specific file:

 ```php
 $shutdownFile = '/tmp/hermes_shutdown';